esx-framework/esx-documentation/_docs/es_extended/client-functions/esx.game.spawnlocalvehicle.md

 ESX.Game.SpawnLocalVehicle(modelOrHash, coords, heading, cb)
 ```

-Spawn a local vehicle, will not be visible for other players?
+Spawn a local vehicle, only visible to the local player and no one else.